MixedRealityETHZ/Automatic-Transcription-and-Translation/README.md

 Currently, the server's IP is hardcoded in the Unity scripts.
 Because of this, you'll need to change the IP to your own and rebuild the app.

-First, create an empty Unity project and set it up to work with Magic Leap by following these [tutorials](https://developer-docs.magicleap.cloud/docs/guides/unity/getting-started/unity-getting-started/): "Create a Project," "Configure Project Settings," and "Render Pipeline Settings."
+First, create an empty Unity project and set it up to work with Magic Leap by following these [tutorials](https://developer-docs.magicleap.cloud/docs/guides/unity/getting-started/unity-getting-started/): "Create a Project", "Configure Project Settings", and "Render Pipeline Settings".

 Once the project is set up with ML2, proceed to install MRTK3 in the project.
-Follow this [tutorial](https://developer-docs.magicleap.cloud/docs/guides/third-party/mrtk3/mrtk3-new-project/) and when prompted to select MRTK3 components for installation, choose "MRTK Input," "MRTK UX Components," and "MRTK UX Components (Non-canvas)."
+Follow this [tutorial](https://developer-docs.magicleap.cloud/docs/guides/third-party/mrtk3/mrtk3-new-project/) and when prompted to select MRTK3 components for installation, choose "MRTK Input", "MRTK UX Components", and "MRTK UX Components (Non-canvas)".
 Make sure you check the `RECORD_AUDIO` permission in the final step!

 To import the ATT project, go to `Assets -> Import Package -> Custom Package`, and then import the project package `att.unitypackage`.
 Once imported, a prompt will appear asking you to `Import TMP essentials`.
 Click on it to finish the project setup.